kochetkov-ma/hamster-kombat-farm/readme.md

 - No SLA and Fast support
 - I don't have resource for marketing, process payments and deal with user issues

-But it woks and I
+But it woks and I support / fix / update it